MaastrichtU-IDS/jupyterlab/lmod/README.md

 ## Add more modules

 Check out the instructions to build modules with EasyBuild for Open Data Hub: https://github.com/guimou/odh-highlander/tree/main/easybuild-container-ubi8

+Checkout the file `lmod/easybuild/Dockerfile` to edit the modules installed in the EasyBuild-data image.

+The docker image is automatically build by a GitHub Actions workflow.

+> Note: installing modules with EasyBuild takes times

 ### Build locally